 🏝Pulau Mamutik (10RM conservation fee) Mamutik is the smallest one, and my favourite.
 After paying the entry fee, just walk a bit to find an empty paradisiac beach with clear cristal waters great to do snorkelling.

-🏝Pulau Gaya Its really peaceful and less crowded than the others and it’s covered in tropical forest.
-In the island there are small water villages, with mosques, schools and simple shops built on stilts.
+🏝Pulau Gaya Its really peaceful and less crowded than the others and it’s covered in a tropical forest.
+In the island, there are small water villages, with mosques, schools and simple shops built on stilts.

 photography – all rights reserved – Ana Rocha